 If these two amounts are different, the possible causes are as follows:

-1. On the source server, run df -Th to check whether the used disk space is the same as the total amount of migrated data.
+1. On the source server, run df -TH to check whether the used disk space is the same as the total amount of migrated data.

-2. In the root directory of the source server, run du -sh * to check the disk usage of directories.
+2. In the root directory of the source server, run du -sh * to check the usage of disk directories.

 In the above figures, df reports a larger data volume than du.